trane293/nlp-project/segmenter/answer/README.asa224.md

 1) Implemented the base "chartEntry" datastructure with comparison operators.
 2) Implemented wrapper for heapq default python datastructure to make it secure against unintentional underlying list modification.
+3) Implemented the heap initialization part of the algorithm.